Fault reporting: Implementation

 Fault reporting is an optional feature that can be forwarded to remote displays using simple configuration setting in all modern computing equipment.
 The system level of reporting that is appropriate for Condition Based Maintenance are critical, alert, and emergency, which indicate software termination due to failure.
 Specific failure reporting, like interface failure, can be integrated into applications linked with these reporting systems.
-There is no development cost if these are incorporated into designs.
+There is no development cost if they are incorporated into designs.